nettings/tarot/README.md

 # tarot
 ![tarot](/web/graphics/tarot.svg) lets you create multiple clones of SD cards and other media in parallel, which is nice if you have to deploy massive amounts of SBC computers or other embedded gadgets.
+It provides a web interface, so the machine running the card writers can be a headless SBC such as a Raspberry Pi.

 ![Screenshot of main GUI v0.0.2](/doc/screenshot-main-v0.0.2.png)